braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/nested_object_support.md

 ### Liquid Templating

-The Liquid templating example below shows how to reference the nested properties saved from the above API request and use them in your Liquid messaging.
+The Liquid templating examples below show how to reference the nested properties saved from the above API request and use them in your Liquid messaging.
 Using Liquid and dot notation, traverse the nested data to find the specific node you would like to include in your messages.

 {% tabs local %}
 {% tab Music Example %}
-Templating in Liquid in a message triggered by the "Played Song" event:
+Templating in Liquid in a message triggered by the "Created Playlist" event:

 {% raw %}
 `{{event_properties.${songs}[0].album.name}}`: "Nevermind"<br>
-`{{event_properties.${songs}[0].title}}`: "Smells Like Teen Spirit"
+`{{event_properties.${songs}[1].title}}`: "While My Guitar Gently Weeps"
 {% endraw %}

 {% endtab %}